Report an accessibility problem

 Forensic science encompasses the application of a wide variety of specialties to the legal system.

-A minor program in forensic science equips students with a fundamental understanding of the basic principles of forensic science, modern laboratory practices, evidence-based critical thinking, and comprehensive knowledge of the ethical and practical considerations involved in case reports and testimony in this field.
-Additionally, electives within the minor offer students the opportunity to explore the specific forensic applications associated with any particular major or chosen career path.
-As such, this program prepares students for many potential applications of their degree in a suite of diverse employment opportunities that are in high demand.
+The minor program in forensic science equips you with a fundamental understanding of the basic principles of forensic science, modern laboratory practices, evidence-based critical thinking, and comprehensive knowledge of the ethical and practical considerations involved in case reports and testimony in this field.
+Additionally, electives within the minor offer you the opportunity to explore the specific forensic applications associated with any particular major or chosen career path.

 At a glance